goodname427/unillm/README.md

 # unillm
-a llm model for unity
+a framework to use llm for unity